rctcwyvrn/terrarium/readme.md

 ## Subgoals
 - Have it be fast and generate tiny binaries
 - Have it be easy to hack on and implement drivers
-- Have it be easy to swap out the target device (be that xen or baremetal)
+- Have it be easy to swap out the target device (be that baremetal or a cloud VM or whatever)

 ## Non-goals
 - Embedded/baremetal considerations (assume we're running on a general purpose hypervisor)